-Key Audit Matters are those matters that, in our professional judgement, were of most significance in our audit of the Financial Report of the current period.

-These matters were addressed in the context of our audit of the Financial Report as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-In addition to the matter described in the Basis for Qualified Opinion we have determined the matter described below to be the key audit matter to be communicated in our report.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements for the current year.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+For the matters below, our description on how our audit addressed the matters is provided in that context.